jaglima/pyspark-zeppelin/README.md

 ## Basic Use

-The docker images can be found in the [Miner Kasch repository](https://hub.docker.com/r/jaglima/pyspark-zepellin/) on Docker Hub.
+The docker images can be found in  [my repository](https://hub.docker.com/r/jaglima/pyspark-zepellin/) on Docker Hub.

 ### Obtaining the Docker Image